jro31/jethro-codes/_articles/projects/jethro-codes.md

 ### Homepage

-The last place that we want to display our new article, is the homepage, as if you were to take a look at the homepage now, you'll see that it displays the six most recently published articles.
+The last place that we want to display our new article is the homepage.
+If you were to take a look at the homepage now, you'll see that it displays the six most recently published articles.

 At this point, we've done all the hard work and updating the homepage is comparatively simple.